lejacobroy/Tidalrr/README.md

 - ✅ add files to a queue and download them using a separate worker thread
 - migrate to SQLAlchemy to remove complexity
 - ✅ remove duplicated functions and refactor files
-- completely remove events.py, download.py and downloadUtils.py
+- ✅ completely remove events.py, download.py and downloadUtils.py
 - more work on the Queues
     - ✅ worker_scan to fetch urls from queue type 'Scan'
     - ✅ add artists
     - ✅ add albums
-    - add lyrics
-    - download covers
+    - ✅ download covers
     - scan files
-- how to know what is missing/downloaded compared to tidal?
 - replace and select Masters albums/track
     - store matching information in db for future use
+- split wanted artists/albums/tracks from the watched ones
 - replace classes with functions as it's not needed and makes the code less readable
     - ✅ language.py
     - tidal.py